swerasnym/adventOfCode/README.md

 The project uses [Rebar3](https://rebar3.org/) so it can be built using the `rebar3 compile` command.

 ## Running
 There exists a few things to run in this repo.
-How to run some of the more common things are layed out below.
+How to run some of the more common things are laid out below.

 ### Run solutions